Greece: Thousands flee homes as fires rage outside Athens | DW | 04.08.2021

 Emergency services faced a race against time to put the blaze out late on Tuesday as flames engulfed residential areas on the outskirts of the city, billowing smoke over its skyline.

-They ordered thousands of residents north of Athens to evacuate, with fire crews going door-to-door to ensure they were being carried out.
+They ordered thousands of residents north of Athens to evacuate, with fire crews going door-to-door to ensure the orders were being carried out.

 Locals also received a warning by text message from the government as those from the affected neighborhoods left their homes in panic.